 A1: Kanban System Design is a methodology rooted in Toyota’s manufacturing processes, widely adopted in various industries, including software development and project management.
 It is a visual management tool that helps optimize workflows through pull systems and continuous improvement.

-Q2: How do I prepare for implementing Kanban System Design?
+Q2: How do I prepare for implementing the Kanban System Design?

 Q3: What are the key steps in designing a Kanban system?

-A3: The key steps in designing a Kanban system include identifying a service for improvement, defining the mission, analyzing sources of dissatisfaction, understanding the service, classifying work types, setting visualization policies, creating and populating the board, defining way-of-working policies, establishing WIP limits, and deciding on meeting policies.
+A3: The key steps in designing a Kanban system include identifying an improvement service, defining the mission, analyzing sources of dissatisfaction, understanding the service, classifying work types, setting visualization policies, creating and populating the board, defining way-of-working policies, establishing WIP limits, and deciding on meeting policies.
 These steps help tailor the Kanban system to your specific needs and improve workflow efficiency.